-Are dramatic lines and a soulful soundtrack enough to justify the Alfa Romeo GTV Cup's icon status?
-Or could this be another case of style over substance?
+Are a searing soundtrack and dramatic lines enough to justify the Alfa Romeo GTV's icon status, or is it a case of style over substance?
+Photography by Andrew Ambrose.

-ire up a current Aston Martin and the words power, beauty, and soul illuminate to greet you in a carefully curated fashion.
+Fire up a current Aston Martin and the words power, beauty, soul illuminate to greet you in a carefully curated fashion.
 The same stardust is applied to something called the ECU - Emotional Control Unit - in Gaydon speak.
 Everyone else just calls it the key.
-Somehow for the apex of British automotive cool, this marketing chutzpah feels cynical, a little try-hard.
+Somehow for the apex of British automotive cool this marketing chutzpah feels cynical, a little try hard.

 When the GTV V6 first came out, it became known as an understeering, torque steering mess if you tried to grab the car by the scruff of the neck.
 The Busso engine was both the cars’ star asset and Achilles Heel, given the amount of weight it plonked over the front axle - many weren’t shy about championing the four cylinder 2.0 Twin Spark as the sweeter steer.